Los Angeles Rams vs. Arizona Cardinals NFL Wild Card Round Odds, Plays and Insights for January 17, 2022

 - Los Angeles is 8-9-0 against the spread this season.

-- The Rams are 4-8 ATS when favored by 3.5 points or more this season.
+- The Rams have an against the spread record of 4-5 in their nine games when favored by 4 points or more so far this season.

 - Los Angeles' games this year have hit the over on nine of 17 set point totals (52.9%).

-- When Los Angeles scores more than 20.5 points, it is 7-5 against the spread and 10-2 overall.
+- Los Angeles is 7-5 against the spread and 10-2 overall in games when it puts up more than 20.5 points.

-- In games that Los Angeles picks up more than 322.9 yards, the team is 8-7 against the spread and 12-3 overall.
+- In games that Los Angeles totals over 322.9 yards, the team is 8-7 against the spread and 12-3 overall.

-- The Rams have turned the ball over 23 times this season, two fewer than the Cardinals have forced (25).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Los Angeles' matchup with the Cardinals.